Language

 This is where it gets tricky because there is no uniformity of tipping on safari – every camp or lodge has its own system that you have to navigate.
 Generally, these are the most common methods:

-1. Placing Cash in a Communal Tip Box
+1. Placing Cash In A Communal Tip Box

 Located in the main area or mess tent, this is the easiest option as you simply put your tip into a locked box.
 Sometimes there are separate boxes for front- and back-of-house staff.
 The manager generally shares out the accumulated tips in intervals.
 Sometimes there is one box for your guide and tracker and another for all other staff.
 This system eliminates any awkwardness about handing over money and does not allow staff to know how much specific guests tipped them.